alexminnaar/alexminnaar.github.io/_posts/2025-04-7-third-ui-llm-applications.md

 act as a tutor, helping the user understand the question and how their current solution on the whiteboard might be misguided.

-In effect, this _third UI_ allows the uer to actively __co-create__ alongside the LLM.
+In effect, this _third UI_ allows the user to actively __co-create__ alongside the LLM.
 Specifically, it introduces a live user-generated context that the LLM can continuously interpret and respond to.

 As LLM applications continue to evolve, I believe this _third UI_ — co-creative, context-rich, and user-driven — will become increasingly important for serious learning, creativity, and productivity tools.